aland1013/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM stands for document object model.
+It is an API provided by the browser that acts as a bridge between the browser and our code.
+It allows us to manipulate the content, structure and style on a webpage using JavaScript.

 2. What is an event?

+Events are "things" that happen to HTML elements.
+They can be something the user does, or something the browser does.
+Some examples of events are when a page finishes loading, when the user inputs text into a field on the page, when the user hovers over an element, and when a user clicks a button.

 3. What is an event listener?

+An event listener is a piece of code that is called whenever that particular event occurs.

 4. Why would we convert a NodeList into an Array?

+One reason we would convert a NodeList into an Array is so that we have access to all of JavaScript's built-in array methods.
+NodeList has only a forEach() method for working with its elements.
+The JavaScript array library has many other methods.

 5. What is a component?

+A component is a section of reusable code that we create to keep our code DRY and help make development easier/faster.

 ### Git Set up